gooddata/grunt-grizzly/README.md

 ## Testing

 There are no integration tests so far.
 Unit tests are stored under `test/unit/cases` and can be run with `grunt test`.
-Jasmine is used to
+Jasmine is used.